Gafcon GB & Europe: our identity and mission

 The Jerusalem Declaration states that it is not enough to hold privately to orthodoxy.
 It’s sometimes necessary to oppose false teaching in the church, and to hold those leaders who promote it to account (JD, Clause 13).
 More positively, we are inspired by the vision of a ‘global Anglican future’ based on unity in the faith while celebrating our diversity in cultures and different expressions of churchmanship.
 In association with Gafcon Global we want to prioritise through our regional branch the preaching of the gospel of Christ to all nations, the making of disciples and establishment of new churches to reach the lost.

-So Gafcon GBEis a place of fellowship, mutual learning, and planning for united action for those wanting to identify as biblically orthodox according to the Anglican formularies and the Jerusalem Declaration.
-We have a wider remit than Church of England Evangelical Council (CEEC), as we include orthodox Anglicans from traditions other than evangelicalism (for example, members of Prayer Book Society), and our Council of Reference members are found in Scotland, Wales and continental Europe, not just England.
-Most of our members are found in the historic national churches in the different nations, but our branch also includes the Free Church of England and the newly-launched Anglican Network in Europe (see below).
+So Gafcon GBE is a place of fellowship, mutual learning, and planning for united action for all those from our region wanting to identify as biblically orthodox according to the Anglican formularies and the Jerusalem Declaration.
+Most of our members are found in the historic national churches in the different nations, but our branch also includes the Free Church of England, other members of the Reformed Episcopal Church family in Europe and the Anglican Network in Europe (see below).

 More about our branch:

 The Anglican Network in Europe, a new Anglican jurisdiction authorized by the Gafcon Primates and under the episcopal leadership of Bishop Andy Lines, was formally launched at an online service on April 19th 2021.
-This consists of two ‘convocations’, Anglican Mission in England which has just completed restructuring, and Anglican Convocation in Europe (ACE), a new body pioneered by faithful Scottish episcopal churches, English congregations not in AMiE, and fellowships in continental Europe looking for a home.
+This consists of two ‘convocations’, Anglican Mission in England (AMiE) which has recently restructured, and Anglican Convocation in Europe (ACE), a new body pioneered by faithful Scottish episcopal churches, English congregations not in AMiE, Anglican fellowships outside the Church in Wales and fellowships in continental Europe looking for a home.
 More information can be found on these websites: anglicannetwork.org; aceanglicans.org; anglicanmissioninengland.org

 Gafcon GBE is recognised as a Charitable Incorporated Organisation (CIO) number 1187303